omerfuyar/shuild/README.md

 User should not use any `SHUI_` prefixed elements of the library.
 These are internal elements and not meant for public use.

 User can define several configurations using macros before including the header.
+These configurations can be found on top of the `shuild.h`.

 Currently there is only support for `clang`, `gcc` and `msvc` compilers.
 User can use other compilers but in this case compiler commands should be entered manually using compiler flags.